microsoft/FeatureManagement-Dotnet/README.md

 }
 ```

 The `feature_management` section of the json document is used by convention to load feature flag settings.
 Feature flag objects must be listed in the `feature_flags` array under the `feature_management` section.
 In the section above, we see that we have provided three different features.
 A feature flag has `id` and `enabled` properties.
 The `id` is the name used to identify and reference the feature flag.
-The `enabled` is the enabled state of the feature flag.
+The `enabled` property specifies the enabled state of the feature flag.
 A feature is *OFF* if `enabled` is false.
-If `enabled` is true, then the feature is *ON* if there are no `conditions` (null or empty) or if the `conditions` are satisfied.
-The `conditions` property declare the conditions used to dynamically enabled the feature.
-Features define their feature filters in the `client_filters` array under the `conditions`. `FeatureV` specifies a feature filter named `Microsoft.TimeWindow`.
+If `enabled` is true, then the state of the feature depends on the `conditions`.
+If there are no `conditions` then the feature is *ON*.
+If there are `conditions` and they are met then the feature is *ON*.
+If there are `conditions` and they are not met then the feature is *OFF*.
+The `conditions` property declares the conditions used to dynamically enabled the feature.
+Features define their feature filters in the `client_filters` array. `FeatureV` specifies a feature filter named `Microsoft.TimeWindow`.
 This is an example of a configurable feature filter.
 We can see in the example that the filter has a `Parameters` property.
 This is used to configure the filter.
 In this case, the start and end times for the feature to be active are configured.

 #### Requirement Type